russellbanks/Komac/README.md

 ## Installation

-Komac is cross-platform and binaries are built for Windows, Linux, and FreeBSD.
+Komac is cross-platform and binaries are built for Windows, Linux, and macOS.

 ### All platforms